dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

     nextValidation.setMin(j+1)
 ```

-Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions that succeed aborted ones.
+Interleaving preliminary executions in S-3 with validations avoids unnecessary work executing transactions with higher index than aborted ones.
 For example, in the running scenario above, a batch of preliminary executions may contain transaction 1..4.
 Validations will be scheduled immediately when their execution completes.
-When the 4-transaction aborts and re-executes, no higher transaction execution will have been wasted.
+When transaction 4 aborts and re-executes, no higher transaction execution will have been wasted.

 The last improvement step consists of two important improvements.

 The first is an extremely simple dependency tracking (no graphs or partial orders) that considerably reduces aborts.
-When a j-transaction aborts, the write-set of its latest invocation is marked ABORTED.
-Since **MVCC** already supported the ABORTED mark, a higher-index k-transaction reading from a location in this write-set will delay until the j-transaction completes re-executing.
+When a j-transaction aborts, its write-set is marked ABORTED.
+Since **MVCC** already supports the ABORTED mark, any higher-index k-transaction reading from a location in this write-set will delay until the j-transaction completes re-executing.

 The second one increases re-validation parallelism.
-When a transaction aborts, rather than waiting for it to complete re-execution, it decreases nextValidation immediately; then if the re-execution writes to a (new) location which is not marked ABORTED, ValidTo is decreased again when the re-execution completes.
+When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked ABORTED, `ValidTo` is decreased again when the re-execution completes.

+The final scheduling algorithm S-4,
+that supports interleaved execution/validation and dependency managements utilizing ABORTED tagging,
-The final scheduling algorithm presented here, S-4, is captured abstractly in full in under one page as follows:
+is captured in full in under one page as follows:

 ## **S-4:**